selimslab/selimslab.github.io/_NOTES/arts/philosophy/hard-times.md

 Difficulties vanish when faced boldly

+Under the bludgeonings of chance, My head is bloody, but unbowed

 Nothing beside remains.
 Round the decay

 Cast aside fear and regret, do the deed at hand